TrungNguyen1909/writeups/CampCTF/PwningKernelz/index.md

 In the buggy one, we can see that it allows a wider range of segment registers' value, which could be malicious.

-So, the bug is that we can set the segment registers' value to a malicious value.
+So, the bug is that we can set the segment registers' values to any malicious values.

 This is similar to the _BadIRET_ bug

 ## Consequences

-Attaching the debugger, tracing down through the 'iretq' instruction, it failed to return due to invalid segment registers and jump to the fault handler,
+Attaching the debugger, tracing down through the `iretq` instruction, it failed to return due to invalid segment registers and jump to the fault handler,

 Following the execution, we can observe that the fault handler does *MISS* a `swapgs` instruction.